Felix Grucci

-Felix J. Grucci Jr. (born November 25, 1951) is an American politician from New York who served in the United States House of Representatives from New York's 1st congressional district as a member of the Republican Party.
+Felix James Grucci Jr. (born November 25, 1951) is an American politician from New York who served in the United States House of Representatives from New York's 1st congressional district as a member of the Republican Party.

 Early life

-Felix J. Grucci Jr. was born on November 25, 1951, in Brookhaven, New York, to Felix J. Grucci Sr. and Concetta DiDio.
+Grucci was born on November 25, 1951, in Brookhaven, New York, to Felix James Grucci Sr. and Concetta DiDio.
 In 1970, he graduated from Bellport High School.
 After graduating from high school he started working for his family's business, Fireworks by Grucci.

 Career

 Politics

 From 1988 to 1991, Grucci served on the Suffolk County planning commission.

 In 1990, he received the Republican nomination to run in a special election for a seat in the New York State Assembly to replace John Powell, who had resigned after winning election to the Brookhaven Town Board.
 In the election he was defeated by former Assemblyman William Bianchi.

 From 1991 to 1993, Grucci served as the chairman of Brookhaven's Zoning Board of Appeals.
 On January 5, 1993, he was appointed to the Brookhaven Town Board to fill the vacancy created by John Powell after he accepted a position on the Suffolk County Board of Elections.
 In 1995, he defeated Democratic nominee Thomas Oberle to win election as Brookhaven Town Supervisor.